-Furthermore, unlike Galen and all medical scholars in the medieval Islamic era, Ibn al-Nafīs considered “the masariqa” (mesenteric veins) rather than the liver to be the origin of the portal vein (usul), as by them the nutriments are sent up from the intestine to the portal vein.
-Then, the portal vein gives rise to many branches in the different parts of the portal region of the liver to distribute the nutriments and enable its transformation into blood and other essential materials.116
+Furthermore, unlike Galen and all medical scholars in the medieval Islamic era, Ibn al-Nafīs considered the masariqa (mesenteric veins) rather than the liver to be the origin of the portal vein usul, as by them the nutriments are sent up from the intestine to the portal vein.
+Then, the portal vein gives rise to many branches in the different parts of the portal region of the liver to distribute the nutrients and enable its transformation into the blood and other essential materials.116

 On the other hand, Galen, contrary to all his predecessors, believed that arteries (including renal arteries) contained blood and that the kidneys purified this blood, as their arteries are so large and branching like the veins into the very cavities of the kidneys,118 although he did not explain the source of this watery residue in the arteries.
 However, Ibn Sīnā followed the suggestions of Galen, but explained the source of this water residue by describing how “these arteries (renal arteries) frequently attract impure blood from the stomach and intestine”.119